0x4ka/Quartz/content/thoughts/App-specific CW will be as chaotic as App Embed Wallet.md

 ---
-title: "App-specific CW will be as chaotic as App Embed Wallet"
+title: 'App-specific CW will be as chaotic as App Embed Wallet'
 date: 2024-03-30T17:06:49.000+09:00
 tags:
 ---